The traditional measurement of bulk firewood purchases is referred to as a cord.

 Before most piles of wood are stacked, they are cured and dried, a process that causes them to shrink by an average of 6 to 8%.

-If this process has not been completed to the aptly named “green” cord you are considering, make sure you know to negotiate your price by applying the amount of wood you are losing out on from the cord.
+If this process has not been completed for the aptly named “green” cord you are considering, make sure you know to negotiate your price by applying the amount of wood you are losing out on from the cord.

 This also makes the wood weight significantly less.